vporton/carbon-flow/README.md

 ## ERC-20 tokens

 TODO: More tests.

+There are two brdiges built on different principles. `ERC20OverERC1155.sol` has a bug but `ERC20LockedERC1155.sol` doesn't (so I recommend to use it).

+`ERC20LockedERC1155.sol`

+It converts tokens from ERC-1155 to ERC-20 and back with special contract calls.
+In fact it is a simple DEX.

+`ERC20OverERC1155.sol`

 Our ERC-20 tokens wrap corresponding ERC-1155 so that the amounts on accounts of our ERC-20 and the corresponding ERC-1155 token are always equal.
 Transfer or approval